-We offer a M.S. degree guided by dynamic classes, with the opportunity for you to write a thesis on a cutting edge research topic of your choice.
+We offer an M.S. degree guided by dynamic classes, with the opportunity for you to write a thesis on a cutting edge research topic of your choice.

-We offer 4 focus areas designed to meet your needs:
+We offer four focus areas designed to meet your needs:

 Choosing a specific area encourages you to study anything from the fashion of working women in the 1940s to textile micro-encapsulation and how luxury brands may influence consumers’ purchase intention.

 Information on theses and dissertations completed by doctoral students in the Textiles, Merchandising and Interiors Department can be located at Theses and Dissertations at UGA.

 Our students get the chance to conduct scholarly research and develop skills needed in industry, business, government, and academia.
 Our students come from a variety of undergraduate degrees including: